Dover Castle

 Contact

-Rising above the famous White Cliffs high above the Channel, this mighty fortress has been the site of royal intrigue and epic sieges and was at the centre of the crucial effort to evacuate hundreds of thousands of Allied troops from the beach of Dunkirk during World War II.
+Rising above the famous White Cliffs high above the English Channel, this mighty fortress has been the site of royal intrigue and epic sieges and was at the centre of the crucial effort to evacuate hundreds of thousands of Allied troops from the beach of Dunkirk during World War II.

 The Great Tower